Teen Leadership Opportunities in Colorado!

-- Register: Enroll online and find “Knighthood Training” during “Week 2 at West Boulder.”
+- Register: Enroll online and find “Knighthood Training” during “Week 2 at Central Boulder.”

 All would-be and current Knights (including Master and Grandmaster Knights) must attend Knighthood Training, with some exceptions (see “Squires” below).
 Renaissance Adventures does not offer any other time to become a Knight CIT except during training.
 However, those that passed Knighthood Training during a previous year may be able to keep their Knighthood rank for the current year without joining training if they have demonstrated adequate scores on their Knight CIT Evaluations.
 This is not recommended and should only be considered if the teen cannot attend the training.

 Download our Knight CIT Packet with information about the program, including training details, expectations and tips for how to be a good CIT.
 It includes a questionnaire for the Knight-to-be to fill out and give back to us.
 NOTE: THIS IS THE 2017 VERSION – TO BE UPDATED SOON.

 Teens that do not pass the Knighthood Test, who are not yet 14, and/or who are unable to attend Knighthood Training may request to be a Squire.
 Being a Squire is not an official program – it requires special registration by contacting the RA office.
 Squires act in the same capacity as a Knight even though they have not attended Training or taken the Knighthood Test.
 In order to request the title of Squire, the participant must qualify through one of these three options: